mattrussi/gitlab-com-runbooks/docs/uncategorized/k8s-oncall-setup.md

 involve the use of `helm` or `k-ctl` MUST be done via the repo and CI/CD.
 :warning:**

-## Accessing the zonal clusters (workstation set up for tunneling) ##
+## Accessing clusters locally (workstation set up for tunneling) ##

-The zonal clusters must be accessed through the console servers, but they are best accessed using an ssh tunnel.
+GKE clusters must be accessed through the console servers, but they are best accessed using an ssh tunnel.
 We will access the clusters this way until this issues in the [access epic](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/337) are completed.

 There are two mechanisms you can use to access these clusters via ssh tunnel.